Château de Rayne Vigneau Sauternes 2016 - 1er Cru Classé

 About the estate:

-Benefiting from splendid terroir (often compared to that of Yquem), Rayne Vigneau was bought in 2005 by Crédit Agricole Grands Crus, which invested heavily in both the vineyards and the buildings over a ten-year period.
-The estate was sold in 2015 to the Trésor du Patrimoine group, created in 1990 by Derek Rémy Smith.
+Benefiting from a splendid terroir (often compared to that of Yquem), Rayne Vigneau was acquired in 2005 by Crédit Agricole Grands Crus, which, over the course of ten years, made significant investments in both the vineyards and the facilities.
+The estate was sold in 2015 to the Trésor du Patrimoine group, founded in 1990 by Derek Rémy Smith.
 The team remained in place.
-Vincent Labergère, the director, wants to strengthen the distribution of the brand with its variations (Clos L'Abeilley and Madame de Rayne) and develop the production of dry white wine.
+Vincent Labergère, the director, aims to expand the brand’s distribution with its sub-brands (Clos L’Abeilley and Madame de Rayne) and to increase production of dry white wine.

 Vinous